hvetko/hublighter/README.md

 # HubLighter - The GitHub Code Highlighter

-Simple extension to help with GitHub code reviews.
+Simple extension for Google Chrome to help with GitHub code reviews.

 Having trouble finding code occurrences in new code while checking pull request?
 Highlight variable/function/anything and all occurrences will be highlighted for easier tracking.

 Doesn't require any special permission and works on any GitHub project, even if you are not logged in into GitHub account.

+## Install

+Install current version from [Chrome Web Store](https://chrome.google.com/webstore/detail/hublighter-github-code-hi/lglodolklpafcnjeaphjdijmfbmikkgn).

 ## What it Does?